13pixlar/sticky-list/README.md

 #### Known issues

-**The "Save & continue" feature in Gravity Forms 1.9 is not supported**<br>
-This will be addressed in a future version of Sticky List.

 **Sticky List does not currently support multi page forms**<br>
 This functionallity will be added in a future version of Sticky List.